 4. Thicken Hair with Rosemary + Nettle Tea

 Rosemary has been studied for its ability to stimulate hair growth and was actually found to have benefits equivalent to minoxidil in one study [source].
 Stinging nettle seems to have positive effects on the blood vessels, helping to support the growth of new hair [source].
 This combo can actually help thicken hair and promote new hair growth.

-Create a spritz with 3/4 cup fresh rosemary and 1 nettle tea bag to 1 cup boiling water.
+Create a spritz with ¾ cup fresh rosemary and 1 nettle leaf tea bag to 1 cup boiling water.
 Remove from the heat and steep for 1 hour.
-Strain and allow to cool completely.
-You can either pour it over your hair, combing through to saturate strands for 10 minutes before you rinse and shampoo, or pour it into a spray bottle to spritz on wet hair and leave on overnight.
+Strain it and allow to cool completely.
+You can either pour it over your hair, combing through to saturate strands for 10 minutes before you rinse and shampoo, or into a spray bottle to spritz on wet hair and leave on overnight.

 5. Strengthen Follicles with Fenugreek Seeds

 Ever hear of these magic seeds?
 Considered a legume, fenugreek is one of the oldest cultivated medicinal plants in southern Europe and Asia.
-To see benefits for your hair, soak two tablespoons of protein- and lecithin-rich fenugreek seeds overnight, then grind them into a paste and apply to the scalp.
-Leave on for 30 minutes before rinsing.
+To see its benefits for your hair, soak 2 tablespoons of protein- and lecithin-rich fenugreek seeds overnight, then grind them into a paste and apply to the scalp.
+Leave the paste on for 30 minutes before rinsing.
 These seeds are great for treating dandruff, too.

 6. Boost Volume with Apple Cider Vinegar + Green Tea

 Green tea helps with pretty much anything.
-It is an antioxidant, anti-inflammatory, and it has also been shown to, believe it or not, help with hair growth [source]!
-Here’s another great recipe to boost volume and also soothe any scalp inflammation.
+It is an antioxidant and anti-inflammatory, and it has also been shown to—believe it or not—help with hair growth [source]!
+Here’s another great recipe to boost volume and soothe any scalp inflammation.

 7. Boost Collagen Production with Onion